Herbal Syrups for Winter Health

 Sage and honey make the perfect duo for soothing an angry sore throat!
 Sage is also beloved by herbalists for its warming qualities, which make it another wonderful ally for cold and flu season.
 An easy recipe for making your own sage herbal syrup can be found here.

 Elderberry, elecampane, and plantain are included in this herbal cough-support syrup.
 Although plantain is often thought of as a topical herb, it is actually a wonderful ingredient for herbal lung support formulas.
 Elecampane root comes from a beautiful plant in the sunflower family.
 Although this recipe includes a few more ingredients than some of the others on our list, it could easily become a staple in your herbal syrup repertoire.

 This easy recipe uses an herbal tea blend that soothes winter-troubled throats to create an herbal syrup with the same properties.
 If you have a favorite winter wellness tea, you can easily turn it into a syrup by following the directions and substituting your own tea blend!

 Rose hips are the fruit that develops when roses finish blooming.
 They make a tart and delicious herbal syrup that’s packed with vitamin C. Some herbalists grow or forage their own rose hips (and this recipe calls for fresh), but it’s also easy to find dried rosehips through your favorite herbal supplier.

 Using Herbal Syrups

-You can enjoy your herbal syrups neat off the spoon, but if you are still having trouble coaxing your family to try them, you can use herbal syrups to flavor yogurt, oatmeal, or a hot cup of tea to make them even more fun.
-After trying a few of the recipes listed above, we think you will quickly become just as enamored with herbal syrups as we have!
+You can enjoy your herbal syrups neat off the spoon.
+If you still have trouble coaxing your family to try them, you can use herbal syrups to flavor yogurt, oatmeal, or a hot cup of tea to make them even more fun.
+After trying a few of the recipes listed above, I think you will quickly become just as enamored with herbal syrups as I have!